carneliansearch/carneliansearch.com/src/insights/60-seconds-with-robin-peake.md

 ---
-title: A conversation with Robin Peake
+title: A Conversation with Robin Peake
 teaser: Carnelian led a search on behalf of Wycliffe UK earlier this year.
 Robin Peake was the successful candidate.
 He started the role near the beginning of the Covid-19 lockdown.